jctadros/background/README.md

   `python ROI_GEN.py -fn [file name] -mode [mode]`

-  `ROI_GEN.py` will create different directories and store the original image, ROI, mask, and masked image as well as .npy files of them for future use.
+  `ROI_GEN.py` will create different directories and store the original image, ROI, mask, and masked image as well as .npy versions for future use.